pappataci/robust-functional-pipeline/README.md

 Browse the folder directly or start from `example_customFail.asv` to see failure handling in action.

 ⚠️ Note on Anonymous Functions and Error Handling
 In MATLAB, anonymous functions do not declare their output arity.
-If an anonymous function throws an error before producing output, and the pipeline expects an output, MATLAB throws a maxlhs error before your exception handler can intervene.
+If an error is thrown *before* any output is returned, MATLAB throws a maxlhs error before your handler runs.

-If preserving full exception context is critical, we recommend writing your computation as a named function in a .m file or using the continuation-wrapping utility we provide.
+If full exception context is important (e.g., stack trace and nested cause), use named functions (.m files) or wrap your logic using our provided continuation utility.

-This ensures the pipeline can catch and propagate exceptions in a monadic style — preserving stack, cause, and downstream handling.

 ✅ Yes, we’re aware — and we’ve engineered around it.